liferay/liferay-docs/user/articles/160-segmentation-and-personalization/07-content-set-personalization.markdown

 ![Figure 1: Click *Select* to add a new Asset Entries.](../../images/create-default-content-set.png)

-5. On the *Select Basic Web Content* page. check the boxes next to the content you want to add and click *Add*.
+5. On the *Select Basic Web Content* page, check the boxes next to the content you want to add and click *Add*.

-6. Now, navigate to the *Home* page and add an Asset Publisher to the page.
+6. Now navigate to the *Home* page and add an Asset Publisher to the page.

 7. Open *Configuration* for the Asset Publisher.

 8. Under *Asset Selection* select *Content Set*.

-9. Under *Select Content Set* click *Select*, choose *Home Page Content* and click *Save*.
+9. Under *Select Content Set* click *Select*, choose *Home Page Content*, and click *Save*.

-Now the Content Set that you configured will appear in the Asset Publisher on the *Home Page*.
+Now the Content Set that you configured appears in the Asset Publisher on the *Home Page*.
 Next configure the Content Set for Personalization.

 ## Personalizing the Content Set